nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements-quickstart.md

 1. Install Nuxeo elements through Bower:

     ```bash
-    bower install --save nuxeo/nuxeo-elements
+    $ bower install --save nuxeo/nuxeo-elements
     ```

-    This adds `nuxeo-elements` as a dependency in `bower.json` and dowloads the latest release from our GitHub [repository](https://github.com/nuxeo/nuxeo-elements) into bower_components.
+    This adds `nuxeo-elements` as a dependency in `bower.json` and dowloads the latest release from our GitHub [repository](https://github.com/nuxeo/nuxeo-elements) into `bower_components`.

-2. Once nuxeo-elements is downloaded import the elements the application will use:
+2. Once nuxeo-elements is downloaded import the elements the application will use.

     {{#> panel type='code' heading='app/elements/elements.html'}}